emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     3. none of the operating systems supported by the MPS provide real-time guarantees (for example, the process may have to wait for :term:`memory (2)` to be :term:`paged in`).

+    In other words, the MPS is a “soft” real-time system.

 .. c:function:: size_t mps_arena_reserved(mps_arena_t arena)